rjleveque/ImplicitAMR-paper/tohoku_sgn_hawaii/README.txt

 See the main README.md file in this repository for more information.

-Topo files can be downloaded using fetch_topo.py
+The required topo file can be downloaded using fetch_topo.py

 The UCSB and Fujii source dtopo files can be downloaded using fetch_dtopo.py which gets them from:
     https://github.com/rjleveque/tohoku2011-paper1/tree/master/sources

+You can download both the topo and dtopo files by the single command:
+    make topo

 In setrun.py: